Survival Guide: 13 Tips & Tricks to Visiting Disney World During Christmas Break

 5 – Consider and Know How to Book Lightning Lane Access

 There are two Lightning Lane paid options that include different attractions.
 First, you can purchase Disney Genie+ for the day of your visit.
-This costs $15 per day, per person.
-With Genie+ you can access the Lightning Lane at select attractions at each park.
+This costs anywhere from $15-$29 per day, per person.
+During the 2022 Thanksgiving week, prices for Genie+ were $29 a day, so expect to pay that and maybe even more during Christmas week!
+With Genie+, you can access the Lightning Lane at select attractions at each park.
 Much like the original FastPass system, you can only book one Lightning Lane attraction at a time.
 At 7 am on the day of your visit within the My Disney Experience App, you’ll book your first return window at one of the attractions below.
-After that, you can make one selection at a time, based on availability.
+After that, you can make one selection at a time based on availability.
 Also, note that you can only use the Lightning Lane for each attraction on the list one time.
 You will not be allowed to book another return window for an attraction you’ve already used for Lightning Lane that day.
 During Christmas week, it will be critical to book your first attraction right at 7:00 am.
 Many attractions will hit capacity and not allow any more selections later on in the day.

 A second option for purchasing Lightning Lane is the a la carte method.
-Each park has two attractions** that are NOT included with your Genie+ purchase and must be purchased separately.
+Each park has attractions that are NOT included with your Genie+ purchase and must be purchased separately.
 Lightning Lane selections for the top-tier individual attractions will also be made on the same day of your visit and can be made across multiple theme parks (great for those who have the Park Hopper Option).
 Access to purchase Lightning Lane for the individual top-tier attractions will be available to all guests when the park that attraction is at opens.
 Guests staying on Disney World property will receive the benefit of early access to top-tier reservations and can make their purchases at 7:00 am on the day of their visit.
 Prices will vary by date, attraction, and park, but expect prices to be higher during this busy week.
+During Thanksgiving week, Star Wars: Rise of the Resistance cost $25 per person!
 Again, you’ll want to book your Individual Attractions right at 7:00 am, especially for Star Wars: Rise of the Resistance.
-This Lightning Lane attraction consistently hits capacity early in the morning and once full, you won’t be able to purchase access.
+This Lightning Lane attraction consistently hits capacity early in the morning; once full, you won’t be able to purchase access.

 6 – Be Smart About Dining & Be Prepared for Long Waits

 Of course, we first must recommend advanced dining reservations – 60 days in advance.
 If you don’t have an advanced dining reservation, chances are you’ll be unable to walk up to one of Disney’s table service restaurants in the park to dine.
 It is very likely restaurants will not be accepting walk-ins due to the volume of advanced reservations.
 Quick service will be your best option, which can be tricky with the Christmas break crowds.
 Be smart about dining and do your best to dine during off-hours – such as 10 am for lunch or 3 pm for dinner.
 This includes using Mobile Order for quick service.
-Now, most restaurants require the use of the Mobile Order service.
+Now, many restaurants recommennd the use of the Mobile Order service.
 The earlier you place your order, the better off you will be.
 If your return window is during those prime hours, expect long waits to get your food–up to an hour in some cases.
-Read here to learn more about the state of Mobile Order during especially busy times at Walt Disney World.
 Plus, don’t forget about Disney’s many snack kiosks that might be a great option to tide you over until the next meal.
 Mickey pretzels – here we come!

 7 – Make a FULL Day of It